 Was your loved one assaulted, neglected or abused in a Dyer County nursing facility?
 If so, the Tennessee Nursing Home Law Center Attorneys can provide immediate legal intervention.
 We work on behalf of injured clients to ensure they receive adequate monetary recovery to cover the cost of their damages.
 We use the law to take immediate action and hold those responsible for harming your loved one legally and financially accountable.
-Our law firm can begin working on your case today to ensure your level and gets back on the right track of living a high quality of life.The Highlands of Dyersburg Health and Rehabilitation Center
+Our network of attorneys can begin working on your case today to ensure your level and gets back on the right track of living a high quality of life.The Highlands of Dyersburg Health and Rehabilitation Center

 This facility is a 123-certified bed "for profit" long-term care home providing services and cares to residents of Dyersburg and Dyer County, Tennessee.
 The Medicare/Medicaid-participating long-term care (LTC) center is located at:

 350 East Tickle StreetFinancial Penalties and Violations

 The investigators for the state and federal nursing home regulatory agencies have the legal responsibility of penalizing any facility that has violated rules and regulations that harmed or could have harmed a resident.
 These penalties often include monetary fines and denying payment of Medicare services.